kev-fung/KMNIST-Classifier/README.md

 3. `reclassification.ipynb` Exploratory notebook which investigates the misclassification of labels 2 and 6.
 4. `distribution.ipynb` Exploratory notebook which investigates the uneven distrbution of training data.

-## Data
-The data should be downloaded from [here](https://www.kaggle.com/c/acse-module-8-19/data).

-This should be placed in a folder within your google drive named "acse-module-8-19/" such that the following path is valid, and all the data is within this directory:

-`/content/gdrive/My Drive/Colab Notebooks/Mini-Project/acse-module-8-19/`

 ## End-Result
 On top of developing a neural network model for classification, we also:
 1. Removed unevenly distributed data for training our model.